ZeroDragon/writer/README.md

 - Persist theme and sfx configurations

 ## Maybe do
+- Create a video showcasing all options and usage (wait for first stable release)
 - Create native app for devices (using PWA works kinda fine on IOS... sound works when iPad wants)